Definitive Technology SuperCube 4000 Subwoofer

 A Package Deal

-Considering all the extremely useful features the SuperCube 4000 has combined with its small size, exceptional musicality, and distortion-damping muscle, I think it’s a spectacular bargain for under $800.
+Considering all the extremely useful features the SuperCube 4000 has combined with its small size, exceptional musicality, and distortion-damping muscle, I think it’s a spectacular bargain for $800.
 Definitive Technology has always had a habit of bringing together the right amount of performance with a knack for the perfect contemporary design in order to create affordable speakers that look as good as they sound (and vice versa).
 With the SuperCube 4000, the company’s gone one step better and added a package of features that make this subwoofer a true standout.